jwise/snow/README.md

 don't provide APIs with all the data you might want.
 A secondary (primary?) goal is to provide an excuse for me to learn BeautifulSoup...

-Currently, `snow` supports only Heavenly Ski Resort.
+Currently, `snow` supports only the Vail Resorts in Tahoe.
 Other resorts may be implemented as time -- or pull requests -- permit.

 `snow` resort implementations should try to adhere to a standard-ish API -- ideally, all modules should provide at least one function, `snow_report()`,